Dixie Lee Fried Chicken: Dixie Lee International

+In July 2024, Dixie Lee Fried Chicken announced plans to expand into the Middle East, Far East Asia and the Indian subcontinent.
+This initiative is being facilitated by Timms Holding Limited.

 Menu and nutrition

 Dixie Lee restaurants serve fish and chips, fried chicken, nuggets and other side items such as cole slaw, French fries, wings, wraps and soft drinks.
 According to its website, fried products are prepared with trans-fat free oils.

-The company's website states that its chicken products may contain trace amount of MSG and that other products may contain allergens and ingredients that may cause sensitivity to some persons.